-Additionally, the Title IX Coordinator, Student Support Services Coordinator, Dean of Students, and Vice President of Student Services engage in safety policy and procedures as they relate to student conduct violations or other incidents that may result in an infraction of one or more rules related to the Clery Act, and are the staff members primarily responsible for counseling and advising victims and conducting investigations.
-Currently, the Title IX Coordinator and Dean of Students are the same person.
+Additionally, the Title IX Coordinator, Student Support Services Coordinator, and Vice President of Student Services engage in safety policy and procedures as they relate to student conduct violations or other incidents that may result in an infraction of one or more rules related to the Clery Act, and are the staff members primarily responsible for counseling and advising victims and conducting investigations.
 These individuals receive regular training, including annual mandatory training where applicable.
 For example, the Title IX Coordinator receives annual training on issues related to domestic violence, dating violence, sexual assault, and stalking, and how to conduct an investigation and hearing process that protects the safety of the victims and promotes accountability, and the Student Support Services Coordinator receives annual training on issues related to the Americans with Disabilities Act.
-The Student Support Services Coordinator is also in training to become a Title IX investigator.